-Governmental fund financial statements are reported using the current financial resources measurement focus and are accounted for using the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual; i.e., when they become both measurable and available.
-"Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
-The District considers property taxes as available if they are collected within 60 days after year end.
-A one-year availability period is used for recognition of all other Governmental Fund revenues.
-Expenditures are recorded when the related fund liability is incurred.
-However, bond interest expenditures are recorded only when payment is due.
+Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Revenues are recognized as soon as they are both measurable and available.
+Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+The District issues warrants to pay liabilities of the District instead of cash on hand, thus the District considers revenues to be available if they are collected within one year of the end of the current fiscal period because warrants are generally paid within a year.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting.